WEC-Sim/WEC-Sim/source/code_structure.rst

     Also, It seems like there is "a way" that the Simulink file should be put together, but I'm yet to encounter any description of that "way" and I'm kind of going through the developer focussed parts (yes?) of the docs now.

+    OOP could have been used more effectively, also, particularly polymorphism, such that specific subclasses could have been provided that only have the properties they require, rather than having general classes where some of the properties should be set depending on how it's configured.

 WEC-Sim Source Code
 --------------------------------